33 1/3 Revolutions per Monkee: Plot

 Auger and Driscoll break character and announce that they have had enough of the show's brainwashing plot, stating that they would rather have "complete and total freedom" (which Driscoll describes as "utter bloody shambles"), thus introducing the final act.

 In a warehouse full of instruments and props, Davy stands atop a high staircase performing Bill Dorsey's "String for My Kite".
 Peter enters the scene and performs, on a Hohner Clavinet, Solfeggietto by Carl Philipp Emmanuel Bach.
 Mike and Micky arrive and perform "Listen to the Band", with Mike playing his Gibson Les Paul Custom "Black Beauty", Peter on keyboards, Micky on drums and Davy on tambourine.
 As the song progresses, they are joined by Auger, Driscoll, Buddy Miles and an assortment of partygoers and musicians until the music transforms into a climactic frantic cacophony.
 The camera zooms out to a book with "Chaos Is Come Again" on the next page.
 The book closes with "The Beginning of the End" on the front cover.

-The closing credits feature a reversed scene from the Moon Express' dance sequence, with Peter singing "California, Here I Come" over the credits as California is nuked, killing the fictional Monkees.
+The closing credits feature a reversed scene from the Moon Express' dance sequence, with Peter singing a modified version of the song "California, Here I Come".

-Production and broadcast issues
+Production

-"If the Monkees' self-mockery went over the heads of their dwindling fans in Head, it was brutally shoved down their throats in the television special."